 Cinco De Mayo: Be open minded

 The uniqueness each designer brings to the table is just plain awesome.
 Be open-minded that your logo designer will come up with a solution that you NEED!
 Be open to the creativity that your designer has been honing over the years to come up with something that may just blow your doors off!
 At the same time don’t be afraid to ask questions.
-What is the thinking behind this foreign direction?
+What is the thinking behind this different direction?
 Let your designer bring you into their world to inspire you in a particular direction.

 For a logo we recently did we created a simple crown perched on a simple ‘P’ for Pump Up The Jam.
 We communicated that the logo was a nod to hip hop, caboodles, and just plain fun.
 That sold our client and they totally bought into this vision and they felt empowered to have more fun with their vision and communication.